Reed Gusciora

-Walter Reed Gusciora (born March 27, 1960) is an American Democratic Party politician who has served as the mayor of Trenton, New Jersey since 2018.
-He previously served from 1996 to 2018 in the New Jersey General Assembly, where he represented the 15th Legislative District.
+Walter Reed Gusciora (born March 27, 1960) is an American attorney and Democratic Party politician who has served as the 49th mayor of Trenton, New Jersey since 2018.
+He previously served from 1996 to 2018 in the New Jersey General Assembly, where he represented the 15th legislative district.

 Early life

-Gusciora was born in Passaic, New Jersey and raised in Jamesburg, where he attended public schools and graduated from Jamesburg High School in 1978.
+Walter Reed Gusciora was born on March 27, 1960 in Passaic, New Jersey and raised in Jamesburg, where he attended public schools and graduated from Jamesburg High School in 1978.
 Gusciora's father, Walter, worked at the New Jersey Department of Health in Trenton and the city was an integral part of his childhood.
 As a teenager, Gusciora worked for his family's company, Aardvark Pest Control, and in his free time, he spent time visiting Trenton's prominent museums and restaurants.

-He received a B.A. from The Catholic University of America (CUA) in Politics/International Relations and worked his way through college by working at the Library of Congress.
-After graduation, he worked on Capitol Hill in the congressional offices of U.S. Representatives Andy Ireland (D-FL) and the late Mike Synar (D-OK).
-Gusciora was awarded a J.D. in 1988 from the Seton Hall University School of Law.
-He also served as the prosecutor for Lawrence Township, Hopewell Borough, and Princeton.
+He received a B.A. from The Catholic University of America in politics and international relations and worked his way through college by working at the Library of Congress.
+After graduation, he worked on Capitol Hill in the congressional offices of Democratic U.S. Representatives Andy Ireland of Florida and Mike Synar of Oklahoma.
+In 1988, Gusciora received a Juris Doctor degree from Seton Hall University School of Law.